gamedig/rust-gamedig/README.md

 Want to see more examples?
 Checkout the [examples](crates/lib/examples) folder.

+## Command Line Interface
+The library also has an official CLI: [GameDig-CLI](https://crates.io/crates/gamedig-cli).

 ## Documentation
 The documentation is available at [docs.rs](https://docs.rs/gamedig/latest/gamedig/).
 Curious about the history and what changed between versions?
-Everything is in the [CHANGELOG](CHANGELOG.md) file.
+Everything is in the changelogs file: [lib](crates/lib/CHANGELOG.md) and [cli](crates/lib/CHANGELOG.md).

 ## Contributing
 If you want to see your favorite game/service being supported here, open an issue, and I'll prioritize it (or do a pull request if you want to implement it yourself)!